Aymen0x0/spring-boot-docker-mongodb/README.md

 ```
 git clone https://github.com/Aymen0x0/spring-boot-rest-api-mongodb.git
 ```
-Note : I've used my previous project named spring-boot-rest-api-mongodb, just to show how to dockernize it using Docker.
+Note : I've used my previous project named spring-boot-rest-api-mongodb, just to show how you can dockernize it.

 Full instructions can be found on https://github.com/Aymen0x0/spring-boot-rest-api-mongodb